endless-sky/endless-sky-wiki/DataFormat.md

 	this is a test

-If you want to enter a single token that contains spaces, it must be enclosed in double quotation marks `"..."` to signify that is is a single token.
+If you want to enter a single token that contains spaces, it must be enclosed in double quotation marks `"..."` to signify that it is a single token.
 For example, this line contains two tokens:

 	text "This is a test."